Alberthua-Perl/sc-col/README.md

-# scripts-confs
+## sc-col repository

-Include Shell and Python scripts, configuration files, Kickstart file and so on.
+Include shell, perl and python scripts, configuration files, kickstart file and so on.